riffy/bragi/Documentation/Events/audio.md

 # Audio
-The events listed below are directly caused by internally by Bragi.
-Mostly those are audio and device related things.
+The audio events are events either caused by the implemented client application or due